- What is Google Drive backup?

 Incremental backup: Avoid duplication of data by taking a backup of only the changes made to a document since the last backup.

-Better storage space management: Set retention periods and extensions to avoid backing up unnecessary files.
+Better storage space management: Set retention periods and exclusions to avoid backing up unnecessary files.

-Regular activity reports: Get granular reports of all the activities in the backup account.
+Regular activity reports: Get granular reports of all admin and end-user activities.

 Effortless cloud backup: Automated backup for new users in the domain, back up multiple domains in the same account, run automated backup upto 3 times a day, initiate on-demand backup instantly